 Services are also scoped by

-env, and, optionally, a first-class dimension.
+env, and, optionally, a Second Primary Tag.
 Using the dropdowns to select a different scope draws an entirely different map consisting of the services within that scope.
 These services cannot call or be called by services in other environments.

 Mousing over a service highlights it and shows its request traffic as animated lines to better emphasize directionality.